Visa Application procedure to enter Algeria

 -

-The application forms must be filled out online clearly and accurately and pictures (4.5 cm * 3.5 cm) attached as indicated on the form.
+The application forms must be filled out online clearly and accurately with pictures (4.5 cm * 3.5 cm) attached as indicated on the form.
 Incorrect, unfilled, unclear, or unprinted forms will be rejected.

 -